Nora, Indianapolis

-Nora is a community on the far north side of Indianapolis, Indiana, United States.
-Nora's neighborhoods typically feature diverse housing stock, large lots, and mature trees.
+Nora is a neighborhood area on the far north side of Indianapolis, Indiana, United States.
+Nora's residential communities typically feature diverse housing stock, large lots, and mature trees.

 The commonly accepted community boundaries are those defined by the Nora-Northside Community Council (NCC) – contained by White River on the east (southward around the Broad Ripple oxbow), Williams Creek and 79th Street on the south, Township Line Road on the west, and 96th Street (which forms the border between Marion and Hamilton counties) and I-465 on the north.
-It contains six distinct commercial districts, including Nora Center, Greenbriar, and The Fashion Mall at Keystone at the Crossing.
-The Nora-Northside community is situated between Carmel to the north, Broad Ripple and downtown Indianapolis to the south, Castleton and Binford communities to the east, and Pike Township to the west.
+It contains six distinct commercial districts, including Nora Center, Greenbriar, and The Fashion Mall at Keystone.
+The Nora-Northside community is situated between Carmel to the north, Broad Ripple and downtown Indianapolis to the south, Castleton to the east, and Pike Township to the west.

 Nora was never an incorporated town, so its accepted boundaries have varied.
 The Nora Center community district is centered at the intersection of West 86th Street and the Monon Trail crossing, anchored by schools, public library, post office, and YMCA.
 In 2019, the Marion County Land Use Plan defined the boundary of Nora Center and designated it as Village Mixed-Use land use with Town Center overlay topology.
 The Town Center (TC) overlay is intended for new and historic neighborhood centers.
 Its purpose is to promote development with a high degree of pedestrian connectivity that has a slightly higher density than the surrounding area.
-The Nora Alliance non-profit organization supports and encourages a spirit of community cooperation in Nora Center to promote strong amenities, connected people, and a vibrant built environment.